Minnesota Youth Institute

 2014 Paper Instructions

-Take part in the 7th annual Minnesota Youth Institute at the University of Minnesota on April 12, 2014.
+Don't miss the Minnesota Youth Institute at the University of Minnesota - April 12, 2014

 At this exciting day-long event, participating high school students have the opportunity to: